+The French tradition of sitting down for dinner dates back to the days when monarchy and nobility ruled the country.
 Imagine the scene: Marie-Antoinette in the beautiful Palais of Versailles.
-Pre- Head being chopped off ofcourse.
+(Pre- Head being chopped off of course).
 She is inviting you into a beautifully lit room, chandeliers glittering, the best

 Funny enough, this is how we have dinner today in North America.
 An array of dishes spread out on the table, where everybody helps themselves.
 Marie-Antoinette didn’t invent it, but in a way, she did change the way French people dine.
 A typical French dinner today is a bit more complicated.

 Even after the revolution, people remained scared.
 Putting on such a display implied wealth, and wealth was likely to get your head chopped off.
 So meals in France began to